 Held at Ryemeadows PWRC 220 yards Bend & 110 yards straight

-Photos Courtesy of Mr Michael Treacher
+All photographs courtesy of Michael Treacher

 A ninety-plus entry (very good for a bend meeting) despite coming so soon after the last Championships and with so little time post-lockdown to school the youngsters.
 The knowledge that the bend is excellent does help and, as always, the track was produced in fine order.